Flavor keeps me coming back to the garden;

 Some shallots are grown from seed, like our heirloom Cuisse du Poulet, though most are grown from bulb, like our Dutch Red.
 Many of these are Allium cepa, the same genus/species as onion, and they closely related to multiplier onions.
-For the true shallot seeker, accept no imitations: There is only one true shallot and that is Allium oschaninii, the French Grey, or Griselle.
+For the true shallot seeker, the one true shallot is Allium oschaninii, the French Grey, or Griselle.

 Dutch Red shallots are handsome and easily store one year or more when well-cured.

 Shallots are known for their sweetness, especially compared to their pungent botanical cousin, the onion.
 Dutch Reds are sweet indeed and such a treat to enjoy all winter long.
 Their copper-rose skins and plump one- to four-inch bulbs are too handsome to tuck away in the cellar, so they reside in a beautiful bowl in our kitchen as the snow flies.

 Dutch Reds will store well over one year when cured properly.

 Grown in the Finger Lakes for over 60 years, Italy Hill Porcelain is our favorite for pesto.
 It’s one of our first varieties to throw its scapes each year!
 Each massive ivory bulb has 5 to 6 massive, easy to peel cloves with rich, full garlic flavor with a depth rarely present in Porcelain varieties.
 They store well into the winter, as well.

 Italy Hill is a glorious porcelain hardneck, as delicious as it is massive.